dougeby/IntuneDocs/intune/end-user-apps-ios.md

 **Managed apps**--Apps that can be managed through policies and that have been "wrapped" by Intune or have been built with the Intune App Software Development Kit (SDK).
 These apps can be managed by Intune, and app protection policies can be applied to them.

-**Unmanaged apps**--Apps that users can download from the iOS App Store, and that aren't integrated with the Intune app SDK.
+**Unmanaged apps**--Apps that users can download from the iOS App Store that aren't integrated with the Intune app SDK.
 Intune doesn’t have any control over the distribution, management, or selective wipe of these apps."

 Apple restrictions prohibit line-of-business and managed App Store apps from being listed in the Company Portal app.
 To get around this issue, the tiles in the Company Portal app for iOS point users to different views in a single location (the Company Portal website) for all of their apps.